adi3/amzn2-snapd/README.md

     docker rmi albuild-snap:$version
     ```

 RPM packages will be copied to your current directory.
-Proceed with installation as explained in the previous section.
+Proceed with installation as explained above.